Paracetamol Reneval, tablets 500 mg 10 pcs

 Skin and subcutaneous tissue disorders

-incidence unknown: exanthema.
+frequency unknown: exanthema.

 Musculoskeletal and connective tissue disorders

-often: muscle cramps, trismus.
+often: muscle spasms, trismus.

 Renal and urinary tract disorders